Trump CIA Nominee, Gina Haspel, Faces Tough Road To Senate Confirmation

 "Both nominees would have to disavow all previous statements and actions advocating this unlawful conduct if they are to be seriously considered as candidates," said Margaret Huang, executive director of Amnesty International USA.

-"Torture, extraordinary rendition, and indefinite detention are unacceptable, and we cannot allow human rights abuses to be condoned in the name of national security."
+"Torture, extraordinary rendition, and indefinite detention are unacceptable, and we cannot allow human rights abuses to be condoned in the name of national security," she said.

 Many Democrats, however, may fully oppose Haspel.
 Sens.
 Ron Wyden of Oregon and Martin Heinrich of New Mexico both wrote Trump last year to say they felt she should not get the deputy director job at CIA.